MarcusBecker-GitHub/FLORIDyn_Julia/README.md

 - 3D Wake
 - Always reduced interaction
 - r only calculated for OPs if needed
-- Matured pointer structure
+- Matured pointer structure:
   - Ensembles point to turbines
   - Turbines point to chains
   - Chains point to OPs
 - Decrease of redundant information
 - Design has parallelization in mind from the start